Latinisation in the Soviet Union: Procedure

+Decline

-The VTsK NA completed its work in mid-January 1930; however, on 25 January 1930, General Secretary Joseph Stalin ordered to halt the development of the question of the romanisation of the Cyrillic alphabet for the Russian language.
-Belarusian, and Ukrainian were similarly placed off limits for latinisation.
-By 1933, attitudes towards latinisation had shifted dramitically and the all the newly romanised languages were converted to Cyrillic.
+By mid-January 1930, the VTsK NA had officially completed its work.
+However, on 25 January 1930, General Secretary Joseph Stalin ordered to halt the development of the question of the latinisation of the Cyrillic alphabet for Russian.
+Belarusian and Ukrainian were similarly placed off limits for latinisation.
+Stalin's order led to a gradual slowdown of the campaign.
+By 1933, attitudes towards latinisation had shifted dramatically and all the newly romanised languages were converted to Cyrillic.
 The only language without an attempt to latinise its script was Georgian.

 In total, between 1923 and 1939, Latin alphabets were implemented for 50 out of 72 languages of the USSR that were written, and Latin alphabets were developed for a number of previously exclusively oral languages.
-In the Mari, Mordovian and Udmurt languages, the use of the Cyrillic alphabet continued even during the period of maximum latinisation due in part to a growing body of literature written with the Cyrillic alphabet in those languages.
+In the Mari, Mordvinic and Udmurt languages, the use of the Cyrillic alphabet continued even during the period of maximum latinisation due in part to a growing body of literature written with the Cyrillic alphabet in those languages.

-In 1936, a new campaign began to move all the languages of the peoples of the USSR to Cyrillic script, which was largely completed by 1940 (German, Georgian, Armenian and Yiddish remained non-cyrillised from the languages common in the USSR; the last three were also never latinised).
-Later, Polish, Finnish, Latvian, Estonian and Lithuanian languages also remained uncyrillised.
+In 1936, a new Cyrillisation campaign began to move all the languages of the peoples of the USSR to Cyrillic, which was largely completed by 1940.
+German, Georgian, Armenian and Yiddish remained non-cyrillised from the languages common in the USSR, with the last three never being latinised either.
+Later, Polish, Finnish, Latvian, Estonian and Lithuanian languages also remained un-cyrillised.

+List of languages

 The following languages were latinised or adapted new Latin-based alphabets during the 1920s and 1930s: